A Machu Picchu Proposal

 Mismatch

 I’ve always liked Michael Rady, but have been unimpressed by Natalie Hall.
-She is just another over made up pretty face, and brings nothing special to the table.
+So far, she has brought very little to the table except a pretty face with too much make-up for conditions and a lot of pep.
 The story was actually pretty interesting and I did like that there were no big misunderstandings.
 A nice epilogue at the end further justified the half-hearted “7” that I gave this effort.

 April 8, 2020